ATHIFAHS/BI-Analyst-Project-1/README.md

 ### Consumer Behavior
 - **Changes annually**: the total customers declined by 0.1% from 2020 to 2021, but the repeat customers increased by 149%.
 Despite the increase in repeat customers, the churn rate was at a high level of 45.6%.
 - **Changes quarterly**:
-    a.
-The churn rate is increasing quarterly and consistently exceeded 80% in Q4 of 2020 and 2021, indicating a critical issue with customer retention.
+-     The churn rate is increasing quarterly and consistently exceeded 80% in Q4 of 2020 and 2021, indicating a critical issue with customer retention.
-    b.

 ### Sales Trends